iVuDang/The-Odin-Project-Rock-Paper-Scissors/README.md

   <i class="fas fa-fire-alt"> </br> Fire </i>
 ```

-3. Principle of creating an element in JavaScript, and then referencing to HTML by document.getElementById, and then appending the JavaScript element to the HTML element
+3. Principle of creating an element in JavaScript, and then referencing to HTML by document.getElementById, and then appending the JavaScript element to the HTML element.
+Example:
 ```
 let para = document.createElement('p');
 para.textContent = 'Hey, I\'m red.';